DuncanIdahoCT/espresence-occupancy-nightlight-multi-sensor/README.md

 ![M5Stack Atom Lite Mods](/static/images/project%20overview.jpg)

-Mounting the PIR is fairly easy, drill a hole in a location off to the side and if you prefer, as I did, at an angle alined with the curve of the plastic night light diffuser:
+Mounting the PIR is fairly easy, drill a hole in a location off to the side and if you prefer, as I did, at an angle aligned with the curve of the plastic night light diffuser:

 ![M5Stack Atom Lite Mods](/static/images/PIR%20drilled%20and%20installed.jpg)

-The nice thing about the low profile model of the Panasonic PIR is that it has a thicker ring at the base, so a smaller hole is required and the base prevents it from falling out, provides easy of glueing and also hides the imperfections of the drilling especially if you ensure you get the white model <- hint!!!
+The nice thing about the low profile model of the Panasonic PIR is that it has a thicker ring at the base, so a smaller hole is required and the base prevents it from falling out, provides easy of gluing and also hides the imperfections of the drilling especially if you ensure you get the white model <- hint!!!

 ### Installation:
  * Download these files and copy them (keeping their subfolder paths) into your Home Assistant config/esphome main folder: